14:59: Touring and promotion

 In 2000, they collaborated with hip hop group Tha Alkaholiks to create a new version of their song "Make Room", from 1993's 21 & Over.
 This was for the Loud Rocks album, which featured other collaborations between hip hop artists and rock/metal bands.
 DJ Homicide had briefly been a member of Tha Alkaholiks in the early 1990s, prior to joining Sugar Ray.
 In 2000, Sugar Ray also recorded a cover of the 1990 song "Spinning Away", by progressive rock artists Brian Eno and John Cale, with this cover appearing in the Leonardo DiCaprio film The Beach.
 Later in 2000, Sugar Ray and Rosie O'Donnell did a cover of the Christmas song "Silver Bells", which appeared on her Christmas album Another Rosie Christmas.

 In October 1998, three months before 14:59s release, Sugar Ray's cover of "Abracadabra" was included on Sabrina the Teenage Witch: The Album. which was a soundtrack album for the WB series of the same name.
-A remixed version of the song appeared in the 2002 film Clockstoppers, in addition to being included on that film's soundtrack album.
+In July 1998, the 14:59 song "Burning Dog" had also appeared on the soundtrack for the Warner Bros. film The Avengers, with the soundtrack album being released by the band's label Atlantic.
+The version of "Burning Dog" that appears on The Avengers soundtrack has more of a techno influence than the 14:59 version, and is titled "Burnin' Dog (Don't Pet A)".
+A remixed version of Sugar Ray's "Abracadabra" cover appeared in the 2002 film Clockstoppers, in addition to being included on that film's soundtrack album.
 The song "Glory" was used in the 1999 film American Pie, and featured on the soundtrack album.
 It was later featured in the 2001 film Max Keeble's Big Move.
 In 1999, "Falls Apart" was featured in the WB series Charmed, while "Someday" appeared in the WB series Roswell that same year.
 "Someday" was also used in the CBS series Cold Case in 2008.
 In 2000, "Every Morning" was used for a Snickers chocolate bar commercial in Australia, and in later years went on to appear in the television shows Cruel Summer, Family Guy, Fresh Off the Boat and Las Vegas, in addition to appearing in the 2007 German television movie 29... and still a Virgin.